BrettMayson/HEMTT/book/rhai/library/filesystem.md

 # File System

-HEMTT has two file systems that can be used in hooks.
-The file system used depends on the phase of the build.
+HEMTT has two types file systems, which one is used depends on the context.

+[Scripts](../scripts.md) always use the real file system, as the run outside of the build process.

+[Hooks](../hooks.md) use the virtual file system during the `pre_build` and `post_build` phases, and the real file system during the `pre_release` and `post_release` phases.

 ## `HEMTT_VFS` - Virtual File System